ccase28/418FinalProject/README.md

 https://ccase28.github.io/418FinalProject/

 # Summary
+We plan to create a highly scalable, thread-safe, and ideally lock-free allocator that maximises availability to applications in addition to reducing data fragmentation.
+To do so, we will utilize separate, mergeable arenas for each thread.

 # Background
 glibc's "malloc" allocator relies on mutual exclusion locks around critical procedures in order to guarantee thread safety in concurrent shared-memory applications.
 This exposes the malloc suite to general availability concerns as thread counts increase, particularly deadlock (in the worst case).
 Can we do better than this?